AndrewYang2024/AndrewYang2024.github.io/_posts/2020-08-16-Whatever-It-Takes.md

 #### An alternative account of the events of Friday, March 22, 2019.

 {% newthought ' Alex was a master of the coffee nap. ' %} Even in her worn-down state, she could gauge the depth of her exhaustion in degrees of caffeine.
-Three, to be exact.
-A triple-shot of espresso would be enough to nudge her awake after ten beautiful minutes of sleep.
+Three to be exact.
+A triple-shot of espresso would be enough to nudge her awake gently after ten beautiful minutes of sleep.

-Her home office was furnished with a pristine espresso machine for this purpose—a bastion of productivity.
-Although her skill in pulling shots with the Swiss-made instrument was by no means impressive, it was enough to surpass whatever passed for “joe” in her adopted country.
-Bad coffee was one of many indignities that America inflicted on her Continentally-raised palate—a disgusting substance whose only redeeming quality was its convenience.
+Her home office was furnished with a pristine espresso machine, which stood proudly as a bastion of productivity.
+Although her skill with the Swiss-made instrument was by no means impressive, the shots she pulled still surpassed what passed for “joe” in her adopted country.
+Bad coffee was just one of many indignities that America inflicted on her Continentally-raised palate—a disgusting substance whose only redeeming quality was its convenience.

-She walked over to the kitchenette and cracked open a bottle of cold brew from the refrigerator.
-She numbed herself to the taste, forcing them both down.
-Having flooded her gullet with stimulus, she stumbled onto her bed.
-The night was bleeding into dawn, and the birds perched outside the bedroom window were already chirping to herald the new morning.
-She lay flat on her stomach, without a care in the world, and slept.
+But the espresso machine was out of commission that night, waiting on repairs she had put off from the week before.
+So she walked over to the kitchenette and cracked open a bottle of cold brew from the refrigerator.
+The cold numbed her tongue to the taste as she forced it down.
+It was as if lowering the temperature induced a phase transition, turning what was once non-ingestable into something tolerable.
+Having flooded her gullet with sufficient stimulus and a few helpings of tea biscuits, she stumbled onto her bed.
+The cool spring night was bleeding into dawn, and the birds perched outside the bedroom window were already heralding the new morning.
+Without a care in the world, she lay flat on her belly and slept.

-{% newthought ' Alex dreamt that she was flying. ' %} Flying felt much like swimming, she thought, but without the exercise.
-Her arms hung loosely at her sides, passively generating lift.
-Escorting her through the soupy, gray fog was a flock of albatrosses, who parted the murkiness with their wingbeats.
+{% newthought ' Alex dreamt that she was flying. ' %} Flying felt much like swimming, she thought, sans the exercise.
+Her arms dangled loosely at their sides, passively generating lift.
+She had company—a flock of albatrosses who escorted her through the soupy, gray fog and partied the murkiness with their wingbeats.

-As the dream wore on, the birds departed one by one, until a flock of dozens dwindled to a handful of stragglers.
-She flew closer to this remaining group, who let her join the vacant center of their formation.
-Up close, she could hear their chatter with each other, which sounded more like the chirps of sparrows than the shrieking calls of seabirds she heard when she visited the ocean.
+The birds departed one by one as the dream wore on, until a flock of dozens had finally dwindled into a handful of stragglers.
+She glided closer to this remaining group, into the vacant center of their formation.
+Up close, she was inundated by their chatter with each other, which sounded more like the lively chirps of nest-bound sparrows rather than the shrieking calls of roving seabirds.

-The chattering grew louder and more exultant as they headed towards light.
+Their chatter grew more exultant as they spiraled upwards into the sky, riding the thermals over the sea.

-The fog began to recede as the outlines of the faded as they guided her into wakefulness.
-But she was having so much fun.
-Turning around, she fled back into the depths of the fog, enveloping herself inside her new world.
+The fog began to recede, as did the outlines of her feathery friends, as they climbed higher.
+They were guiding her back outside, she realized.
+But she was having so much fun now—she wanted to stay in her dream-world.
+Perched on the threshold of wakefulness, she hesitated.

+It was then that she stalled.
+She no longer felt the wind against her face.
+She waved her hands wildly, trying to latch onto the invisible currents of air that had buoyed her up here, but their slippery strands simply parted at her fingertips.
+The chirping of the birds crescendoed to a fever pitch as they gawked in horror.
+Alex plummeted straight into the depths of the fog, screaming as she contemplated the horror of slamming into the ocean at terminal velocity.

+And then she blinked.

-She blinked as the wind whipped into her face.
-The fog and the birds were all gone when she opened them again.
-Instead she levitated over a shadowy, endless pool of water.
+She found herself levitated over a shadowy, endless pool of water.
+Alex scratched her nose and looked around.
+The fog and the birds were all gone.

-“*Wo ist alles hin?*” she whispered.ah
+“*Wo ist alles hin?*” she whispered.

 The ocean murmured back in reply.

 *Brrrrrrrrr*

-The murmurs were punctuated by the wingbeats of unseen seabirds, which began to stir up waves below.
+The murmurs of eddies toppling over each other across a mirror of water.

 *Brrrrrrrrr*